idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step02_input_file.md

 !media tutorial01_app_development/step02_result.png
        style=width:100%;margin-left:auto;margin-right:auto;
        id=results
-       caption=Rendering of the [!ac](FEM) solution of [laplace] subject to the [!ac](BVP) given in [#physics].
+       caption=Rendering of the [!ac](FEM) solution of [laplace] subject to the given [!ac](BVP).

-Notice that the [!ac](FEM) solution depicted in [results] satisfies the boundary conditions given in the [#physics], i.e., a pressure of 4000 Pa can be observed at the inlet and zero pressure at the outlet.
+Notice that the [!ac](FEM) solution depicted in [results] satisfies the boundary conditions, i.e., a pressure of 4000 Pa can be observed at the inlet and zero pressure at the outlet.
 The pressure distribution over the length of the pipe also appears to be uniform across its radius, indicating that there is no flux through any of the remaining boundaries.
 Thus, $\nabla u \cdot \hat{n} = 0$ is also satisfied at those boundaries.

 ### Commit id=commit-demo